yezz123/authx/docs/contributing.md

 #### Including

-The `requirements.dev.txt` file contains all the dependencies that you need to develop AuthX, which are:
+The Dependencies file contains all the dependencies that you need to develop AuthX, which are:

-* The Base Dependencies (`requirements.txt`) - the ones that are needed to run AuthX.
+* The Base Dependencies - the ones that are needed to run AuthX.
 [See Installation](installation.md).
-* This one include also:
-    * `uvicorn` - the web server that runs AuthX.
-    * `bumpversion` - the tool that helps you to bump the version of AuthX.

 ### Format